 How will the campus build capacity in this area?
-Who will you partner with? directors and teacher leaders.
-Once we have written protocol in place, We want to ensure that teachers are planning for effective, high-quality instruction by providing frequent and systematic feedback to ensure that lesson plans are aligned to standards and the expected level of rigor.
-We will partner with Dr. Calzada to plan for a process for systematic feedback.
+Who will you partner with?
+Our campus wants to provide ample training to develop leaders-both directors and teacher leaders.
+Once we have written protocol in place, teachers and directors will be more equipped with knowing the expectations for being effective leaders.
+We will partner with Dr. Calzada to determine which professional development opportunities will help us build capacity and become effective leaders.
 We will also use the Learning Objectives Builder on the Arizona State University website she suggested to help teachers create lessons that are objective-driven.
-We want to continue to provide professional development for data-driven instruc Barriers to Address throughout this year to write it down is a waste of time (director).
-It is easier just to do it myself rather than teach someone else to do it (director).
-I don't have time to take on other responsibilities becasue I already have too much to do (teachers). plans (director).
+We want to continue to provide professional development for data-driven instruc Barriers to Address throughout this year Mindset Barriers: I don't have time to look through all of these lesson plans (director).
 Planning this throughly takes too much time especially when I already know what I want to do (teachers).
 Behavior Barriers: Director allowing teachers to turn lesson plans in late.
-Sehavior Barriers: Director allowing less important things interfere with regular data meetings.
+Behavior Barriers: Director allowing less important things interfere with regular data meetings.
 Teachers tracking data for their students instead of allowing them to take on the responsibility for their own learning.
-Teachers resisting individualized, TEXS-Based learning.
+Teachers resisting individualized, TEKS-Based learning.
 How will you communicate these priorities to your stakeholders?
-How will create buy-in? our bi-monthly e-newsletter.
-Administrators will communicate these Paramistrators will communicate tress promites trrough cass Juga and our par- monthly e-newsiter.
+How will create buy-in?
+Administrators will communicate these priorities to parents through Class Dojo and our bi-monthly e-newsletter.
 Administrators will communicate these priorities to students at assembly times.
+Administrators will communicate these priorities to teachers during regularly scheduled faculty meetings. our bi-monthly e-newsletter.
+Administrators will communicate these Administrators will communicate mese priorities through Class Sugio and our or- monthly e-newsletter.
+Administrators will communicate these priorities to students at assembly times.
 Administrators will communicate these priorities to teachers during regularly scheduled faculty meetings.
-Desired Annual Outcome Core leadership tasks and regular meetings are scheduled on weekly Campus instructional leaders review lesson plans frequently for alignment Teachers use a corrective instruction action planning process to identify trends in student misconceptions, determine the root cause as to why students may not have learned the concept, and create plans for intervention and enrichment.
-District Commitment Theory of Action If, the district commits to providing opportunities for ongoing support and coaching of campus leaders and to supporting directors by protecting their time dedicated for school leadership, them instructional leaders will be developed with clear roles and responsibilites. formative assessment resources aligned to state standards for all tested areas and PK-2nd grade math and reading then we will have effective If the districts commits to providing effective systems for identifying and supporting struggling learners, then data-driven instruction will improve student success.
+Desired Annual Outcome Campus instructional leaders have clear, written roles and responsibilities.
+Core leadership tasks and regular meetings are scheduled on weekly calendars. to the standards and the expected level of rigor, and provide teachers Teachers use a corrective instruction action planning process to identify trends in student misconceptions, determine the root cause as to why students may not have learned the concept, and create plans for intervention and enrichment.
+District Commitment Theory of Action If, the district commits to providing opportunities for ongoing support and coaching of campus leaders and to suppporting directors by protecting their time dedicated for school leadership, then instructional leaders will be developed with clear roles and responsibilities.
+If the district commits to ensuring access to high-quality common formative assessment resources aligned to state standards for all tested areas and PK-7nd grade math and reading, then we will have effective objective-driven, daily lesson plans with formative assessments.
+If the districts commits to providing effective systems for identifying and supporting struggling learners, then data-driven instruction will improve student success.

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 Ordered Voluntary 1.1 2.1 3.1 4.1 5.1 5.3 1 - Not Started 2 - Planning for Implementation 3 - Beginning Implementation 4 - Partial Implementation 5 - Full Implementation No Progress Some Progress Significant Progress Met 19 20
+Yes 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 Ordered Voluntary 1.1 2.1 3.1 4.1 5.1 5.3 1 - Not Started 2 - Planning for Implementation 3 - Beginning Implementation 4 - Partial Implementation 5 - Full Implementation No Progress Some Progress Significant Progress Met 20